Unravel the complexities of self-employed taxes and gain a clear understanding of taxable income with this comprehensive guide.

 Calculating taxable income for self-employed individuals involves several steps.
 First, you'll need to calculate your gross income, which is all the money you've earned from all sources before any deductions or adjustments.
 This includes your business income, as well as any other income sources.
 Next, you'll need to subtract any allowable business expenses.
 These are expenses that are necessary and ordinary for the operation of your business.
 They can include things like office supplies, travel expenses, advertising costs, and more.

 Allowable business expenses are those costs that are directly related to the running of your business.
 They can include a wide range of expenses, from the cost of goods sold to advertising costs, office supplies, and even a portion of your home if you use it for your business.
-It's important to keep accurate records of all your business expenses, as these can significantly reduce your taxable income and therefore your tax liability.
+It's important to keep accurate, real time records of your expenses.
+This can be done by hand, or with an expense tracker.
+These deductions can significantly reduce your taxable income and therefore your tax liability.
 However, not all business expenses are deductible, so it's important to understand which expenses are allowable and which are not.

 After subtracting your allowable business expenses from your gross income, you may also be able to reduce your taxable income further through various deductions and credits.
 These can include things like your business mileage, the home office deduction, and more.
 It's important to understand the difference between deductions and credits.
 Deductions reduce your taxable income, while credits reduce your tax liability.
 Both can result in significant tax savings, but they work in different ways and have different eligibility requirements.